 Each institution provides offenders with education coordinators and the necessary materials to study for and complete the GED computer testing process.
 Offenders have the opportunity to obtain a GED diploma, however, in most cases this program is voluntary and/or the time an offender has to serve may be insufficient to complete all four tests impacting the offender participation while incarcerated.

 Target #3: Increase the number of sex offender probationers who complete both a sex offender management program and who receive polygraph testing while on probation.

 Number of Polygraphed Sex Offender Probationers

-Analysis of results and challenges: During FY2014, the use of polygraph examinations was conducted statewide in all Probation/Parole Offices that supervise sex offenders.
-A total of 454 convicted sex offenders on community supervision participated in a total of 730 polygraph exams.
+Analysis of results and challenges: During the FY 2018, the use of the polygraph examinations was conducted statewide in all Probation &Parole Offices that supervise sex offenders as well as two prison treatment programs.
+A total of 526 convicted sex offenders on community supervision and institutional sex offender treatment participated in a total of 860 polygraph exams.

-Of the 454 sex offenders on community supervision who participated in the sex offender management program, two (2) offenders have pending new felony sexual charges still in court.
-One (1) offender has a pending new misdemeanor charge of sexual abuse of a minor in the Third Degree.
-Thirteen (13) other offenders were charged or convicted of new misdemeanor offenses with charges ranging from driving offenses, driving under the influence, drug offenses, and domestic violence.
+Of the 526 sex offenders on community supervision who participated in the sex offender management program, six (6) offenders were arrested and charged with new felony sexual charges.
+One (1) offender was arrested and charged with a new misdemeanor sexual charge.
+Eight (8) have new non-sexual felony charges.
+Forty-five (45) other offenders were charged/or convicted of a new misdemeanor offenses with charges ranging from driving offenses, domestic violence, driving under the influence and drug offenses.

-In addition, there were 77 petitions to revoke probation filed against participants in the program involving underlying sexual breach (near minors, viewing pornography, etc.) and general condition violations of probation/parole.
+In addition, there were also 271 petitions to revoke probation filed against participants in the program involving underlying sexual breaches (near minors, viewing pornography, etc.) and general condition violations of probation/parole.

-This data indicates the success of this program in assisting probation officers with intervening prior to the commission of new sexual offenses and ensuring public safety.
+This data indicates the success of this program in assisting probation officers with intervening prior to the commission of a new sexual offense and ensuring public safety.

 As it is for many community-based programs and services, Alaska’s geography and identification of qualified providers will continue to be a major challenge in statewide program operations.